LinArcX/wmenu/README.md

 # Prerequisites
 - MSVC

-# Tips
+# How use it?
 Sicne wmenu uses WINDOWS subsystem when compiling, you can't use stdout directly.

-So you should call wmenu like this in your scripts:
+So you should start wmenu like this in your terminal/scripts:

 `wmenu.exe -elements "foo;bar;" | more`

+For more information about how using wmenu and it's options:
+`wmenu.exe -help | more`

 # Usage